jorgemunozl/psiformer_torch/PsiFormer.md

 Now, the question relies on use many `walkers` is parallel.
 That is the question of using [Batches](#batches)

 ## Optimizer KFCA

+Complicated,but it just optimization

+## Eval

+So it should to converge with more montecarlo steps.
+To make the plot we are going to make something

 ---